Maggie Porter: With the Jubilee Singers and later life

-Porter traveled with the Jubilee Singers through all three of their original tours from 1871-1878 (with one exception).
+Porter traveled with the Jubilee Singers through all three of their original tours from 1871 to 1878 (with one exception).
 She sang lead soprano, and had a reputation as a diva.
 As a result, Porter was banished from the group for three months during their initial tour in 1871.
 After finishing the tours, she spent some time living out of the country in Germany before returning to the U.S. to participate in the "reorganized Fisk Jubilee Singers", which contained alumni of the original group but had no affiliation with Fisk.
 Later, she and her husband formed a new group (also called the Fisk Jubilee Singers) with a few alumni from the original Fisk Singers, and they toured the U.S., Canada, and Europe through the 1880s into the 1890s.
 She and her husband later moved to Detroit where they raised their family and continued to remain involved with local music.
 She returned to Fisk for the 60th anniversary celebration of the founding of the Fisk Jubilee Singers.

 Maggie Porter died of natural causes at age 89 in 1942.